spalte/OIDCRedirect/README.md

 `ISSUER` can be set to specify at what URL the service will be running (ex. `http://127.0.0.1:8085`).
 By default an attempt will be make to derive it from the request.

 If `GOOGLE_SERVICE_ACCOUNT_CREDENTIAL_FILE` is defined, an Access Token acquired from Google for that service account will be returned.
 This variable should point to a Google Service account credential file in JSON format.
+The commented out values in the `docker-compose.yml` rely on the presence of a file that must be created and named, `service-account.json`.

 Alternatively, `GOOGLE_REFRESH_TOKEN_FILE`, `GOOGLE_CLIENT_ID`, and `GOOGLE_CLIENT_SECRET_FILE` can be be specified in which case Access Tokens are obtained by using the refresh token.
+The commented out values in the `docker-compose.yml` rely on the presence of files that must be created and named `google_client_secret.txt` and `google_refresh_token.txt`.

 `LISTEN_PORT` can be used to set what port will be used.
 Default is 80.